I-am-PUID-0/DUMB_docs/docs/api/config.md

 # Configuration API

-The Configuration API is responsible for exposing endpoints that manage and manipulate DMB's configuration settings (`dmb_config.json`).
-These endpoints provide tools for loading, updating, saving, and validating configuration data for all DMB services.
+The Configuration API is responsible for exposing endpoints that manage and manipulate DUMB's configuration settings (`dumb_config.json`).
+These endpoints provide tools for loading, updating, saving, and validating configuration data for all DUMB services.

 ---